KM Media Group

 KM Media Group is a multimedia company in the county of Kent, England which originated as the publisher of the Kent Messenger.
-The Group now produces local newspapers, radio stations and websites throughout the county.
+The Group now produces local newspapers, radio stations, TV and websites throughout the county.
 Iliffe Media acquired KM Media Group in April 2017.

 History

 KM Media Group can trace its roots back to 1859, when the Maidstone Telegraph (now the Kent Messenger) was first published in Kent's county town of Maidstone.
 The newspaper was taken over by Barham Pratt Boorman in 1890, after its owners, the Masters brothers, were jailed and forced to sell up.
 Boorman had already started his own newspapers in Ashford.

 Barham was succeeded by his son, Henry Pratt Boorman, in the late 1920s.
 He realised that people would be keen to buy the paper if it included their picture or pictures of their own towns and villages.
 Henry's son Edwin joined the firm in the late 1950s and was managing director from 1962 until 1986.
 That was when his father stepped down as chairman and became President of what had developed into the Kent Messenger Group.
 Edwin took the Chair and remained at the helm until the end of 2005 when he was succeeded by his oldest daughter, Geraldine Allinson.